sonata-nfv/tng-gtk-common/README.md

 Optionally, you can also define the following `ENV` variables:

-* `INTERNAL_CALLBACK_URL`, which defines the `URL` for the [Packager](https://github.com/sonata-nfv/tng-sdk-package) component to notify this component about the finishing of the upload process, defaults to `http://tng-gtk-common:5000/packages/on-change`;
+* `UPLOADED_CALLBACK_URL`, which defines the `URL` for the [Packager](https://github.com/sonata-nfv/tng-sdk-package) component to notify this component about the finishing of the upload process, defaults to `http://tng-gtk-common:5000/packages/on-change`;
-* `EXTERNAL_CALLBACK_URL`, which defines the `URL` that this component should call, when  it is notified (by the [Packager](https://github.com/sonata-nfv/tng-sdk-package) component) that the package has been on-boarded, e.g.,`http://tng-vnv-lcm:6100/api/v1/packages/on-change`.
+* `NEW_PACKAGE_CALLBACK_URL`, which defines the `URL` that this component should call, when  it is notified (by the [Packager](https://github.com/sonata-nfv/tng-sdk-package) component) that the package has been on-boarded, e.g.,`http://tng-vnv-lcm:6100/api/v1/packages/on-change`.
 See details on this component's [Design documentation wiki page](https://github.com/sonata-nfv/tng-gtk-common/wiki/design-documentation);
 * `DEFAULT_PAGE_SIZE`, which defines the default number of 'records' that are returned on a single query, for pagination purposes.
 If absent, a value of `100` is assumed;
 * `DEFAULT_PAGE_NUMBER`, which defines the default page to start showing the selected records (beginning at `0`), for pagination purposes.
 If absent, a value of `0` is assumed;